-2.1.1 The higher education institution must

-- define the overall curriculum; - use a curriculum and instructional/learning methods that stimulate, prepare and support students to take responsibility for their learning process; - ensure that the curriculum is delivered in accordance with principles of equality.

-2.1.2 The higher education institution should ensure that the curriculum prepares the students for life-long learning.

-2.1.3 The higher education institution should ensure that the educational programme has a clearly formulated set of learning outcomes, conductive to the development of competences in public health and which are responsive to changing environment, health needs and demands of populations.
+- 2.1.1 The higher education institution must - define the overall curriculum; - use a curriculum and instructional/learning methods that stimulate, prepare and support students to take responsibility for their learning process; - ensure that the curriculum is delivered in accordance with principles of equality. - 2.1.2 The higher education institution should ensure that the curriculum prepares the students for life-long learning. - 2.1.3 The higher education institution should ensure that national health policies, regional and national dental care needs should be major drivers for the development of courses and content. - 2.1.4 The higher education institution ensures that learning and teaching should use an evidence-based approach which includes critical thinking and should take account of the educational needs of the student as well as the oral health needs of patients and the community.

-2.1.4 The higher education institution ensures that learning and teaching should be student-centred with students encouraged and supported in taking responsibility for self-directed learning in order to encourage a culture of life-long learning.

-2.1.5 The qualification resulting from a programme should be clearly specified and communicated, and refer to the correct level of the national qualifications framework for higher education and, consequently, to the Framework for Qualifications of the European Higher Education Area.
-(ESG 1.2)

-2.1.6 The higher education institution's programmes should provide students with both academic knowledge and skills including those that are transferable, which may influence their personal development and may be applied in their future careers.
-(ESG G 1.2)

-2.1.7 The higher education institution's programme should be

-- designed with overall programme objectives that are in line with the institutional strategy and have explicit intended learning outcomes; - designed by involving students and other stakeholders in the work; - benefit from external expertise and reference points; - designed so that they enable smooth student progression; - defined the expected student workload, e.g. in ECTS; - included well-structured placement opportunities where appropriate; - and it is subject to a formal institutional approval process.
+- 2.1.5 The higher education institution ensures that learning and teaching should be student-centred with students encouraged and supported in taking responsibility for self-directed learning in order to encourage a culture of life-long learning - 2.1.6 The qualification resulting from a programme should be clearly specified and communicated, and refer to the correct level of the national qualifications framework for higher education and, consequently, to the Framework for Qualifications of the European Higher Education Area.
+(ESG 1.2) - 2.1.7The higher education institution programmes should provide students with both academic knowledge and skills including those that are transferable, which may influence their personal development and may be applied in their future careers.
+(ESG G 1.2) - 2.1.8 The higher education institution of programme should be - designed with overall programme objectives that are in line with the institutional strategy and have explicit intended learning outcomes; - designed by involving students and other stakeholders in the work; - benefit from external expertise and reference points; - designed so that they enable smooth student progression; - defined the expected student workload, e.g. in ECTS; - included well-structured placement opportunities where appropriate; and it is subject to a formal institutional approval process.
 (ESG G 1.2)